Reinvigorate your love for running with these top 10 reasons that pounding the pavement is a great activity for any athlete.

-But apart from being immortalized on the silver screen, daily running has major benefits that can turn your world upside down.
-And you don’t have to be going for Olympic glory to reap the rewards—simply running a mile every day can significantly change your life.
+But apart from being immortalized on the silver screen, daily running has major benefits that can turn your world upside down (in a really good way).
+And you don’t have to be going for Olympic glory to reap the rewards—running a mile every day can significantly change your life.

 So, what exactly are these magical side effects?
 Take a look at 10 of the greatest benefits of daily running below for a full overview, or use the links to jump to the one you’re most excited about!